cskeeters/kb_reg/README.md

+This is QMK's [Dynamic Macros](https://docs.qmk.fm/#/feature_dynamic_macros), with the following improvements:
+1. Supports more than two macros.
+Roughly one for each key you can press on your keyboard.
+2. Users don't have to record the macro.
+The macro can be loaded with a command line tool.
+This enables loading a macro from the contents of the clipboard via [pbpaste](https://ss64.com/mac/pbpaste.html).
+3. Macros can be loaded from the computer automatically when the keyboard is [hot-plugged](https://libusb.sourceforge.io/api-1.0/libusb_hotplug.html).

+# Why?

+This can be useful if you're trying to copy text from your workstation and paste it into a remote desktop session.
+Many remote desktops prevent you from using global keyboard shortcut keys configured in the host workstation.
+Also, pasting in the remote desktop rightly, should paste from the remote desktop's clipboard and not the host workstation's.

+This also may work where the keyboard remains powered when switch between two computers with a KVM.
+I have not tested this and result may vary with the particular KVM.

+This can also be useful even when working on one computer for the following reasons.
+1. It provides more registers than the OS provides clipboards.
+2. Using tools like Alfred's snippets don't always trigger in vim, or may trigger when you don't want them to.
+3. Some websites don't allow paste in certain fields.
+If you've got a long email address that you don't want to type twice, this can enhance user experience.

+# Commands

+This git repo contains the source code required to build `kb_reg` and `kb_detect`.

-`kb_reg` sends text to be stored in keyboards that have been custom programmed (via [QMK](https://qmk.fm/)) to accept them.
-The keyboard can be triggerred to type back the text stored.
-Instead of one clipboard like an OS, these custom programmed keyboards store text users store text in vim registers (hense the name `kb_reg`).
+`kb_reg` sends text to be stored in keyboards that have been [custom programmed](#qmk-code) (via [QMK](https://qmk.fm/)) to accept them.
+The keyboard can be triggered to type back the text stored.
+Instead of one clipboard like an OS, these custom programmed keyboards store text users store text in vim registers (hence the name `kb_reg`).
+Data is stored in volatile memory.

 `kb_detect` detects when a keyboard attaches and can initialize multiple registers in the keyboard with text.